-7.1.5 Quarterly coral monitoring survey at Site B2, Site C and Control site was not required in this reporting month.
-Coral transplantation was carried out in the December 2006 at Site D2, quarterly monitoring for the transplanted coral was not required in this reporting month.
+7.1.6 Quarterly coral monitoring survey at Site B2, Site C and Control site was required in this reporting month.
+Coral transplantation was carried out in the December 2006 at Site D2, quarterly monitoring for the transplanted coral was required in this reporting month.
+Marine ecology was originally scheduled in June 2007.
+The monitoring had postponed due to the recent shark sighting within Port Shelter.
+The next marine monitoring will be conducted in Sept 2007.
 No dredging work was carried out at Site D2 for the desalination plant's intake and outfall construction.